Online Dominating Set: Introduction

-Given an input sequence $I$ and an algorithm \ALG, we let $\ALG(I)$ denote the size of the dominating set computed by \ALG on $I$, and we define \ALG to be \emph{$c$-competitive} if there exists a constant $\alpha$ such that for all input sequences $I$, $\ALG(I)\leq c\opt(I)+\alpha$, where \opt may be \onopt or \offopt, depending on the context.
+Given an input sequence $I$ and an algorithm \ALG, we let $\ALG(I)$ denote the size of the dominating set computed by \ALG on $I$.
+Then \ALG is \emph{$c$-competitive} if there exists a constant $\alpha$ such that for all input sequences $I$, $\ALG(I)\leq c\opt(I)+\alpha$, where \opt may be \onopt or \offopt, depending on the context.
 The (asymptotic) \emph{competitive ratio} of \ALG is the infimum over all such~$c$ and we denote this $\cron(\ALG)$ and $\croff(\ALG)$, respectively.
-In some results, we use the strict competitive ratio, i.e., the inequality above holds without an additive constant.
-For these results, when the strict result is linear in~$n$, we write the asymptotic competitive ratio in Table~\ref{table:any-offopt} without any additive constant.
+If the inequality above holds without the additive constant $\alpha$, the algorithm is said to be {\em strictly $c$-competitive}, and the {\em strict competitive ratio} is the infimum over all such~$c$.
+When considering competitive ratios that are linear in the input size, $n$, we will use the strict competitive ratio.
+This is mainly to avoid technicalities arising from the fact that if an algorithm is $n/a$-competitive for some constant $a$, then it is also $(n/a-b)$-competitive for any constant $b$.

-We consider the four dominating set problem variants on various graph types, including trees, bipartite, bounded-degree (letting $\Delta$ denote the maximum degree), and to some extent planar graphs.
+We consider the four dominating set problem variants on various graph types, including trees, bipartite, and general graphs and to some extent planar graphs, obtaining tight results in almost all cases.
+We also consider graphs of bounded degree, giving upper and lower bounds as a function of the maximum degree, $\Delta$.
 In all cases, we also consider the online variant where the adversary is restricted to giving the vertices in such a manner that the graph given at any point in time is connected.
 In this case, the graph is called {\em always-connected}.
 One motivation is that graphs in applications such as routing in networks are most often connected.
-The connectivity assumption allows us to obtain provably better bounds on the performance of online algorithms, at least compared to \offopt, and these bounds are of course more meaningful for the relevant applications.